-(2) The powers referred to in subsection (1) are not exercisable outside the landward limits of the territorial sea of the Islands in relation to a ship registered in a Convention state except with the authority of the Governor.
+- (2) The powers referred to in subsection (1) are not exercisable outside the landward limits of the territorial sea of the Islands in relation to a ship registered in a Convention state except with the authority of the Cabinet. - (3) The Cabinet shall not give it's authority under subsection (2) unless the relevant state has, in relation to the ship- - (a) requested the assistance of the Islands for the purpose mentioned in subsection (1); or - (b) authorised the Islands to act for that purpose.

-- (3) The Governor shall not give his authority under subsection (2) unless the relevant state has, in relation to the ship- - (a) requested the assistance of the Islands for the purpose mentioned in subsection (1); or - (b) authorised the Islands to act for that purpose. - (4) In giving his authority pursuant to a request or authorisation from a Convention state, the Governor shall impose such conditions or limitations on the exercise of the powers as may be necessary to give effect to any conditions or limitations imposed by that state. - (5) The Governor may, either of his own motion or in response to a request from a Convention state, authorise that state to exercise, in relation to a Cayman ship, powers corresponding to those conferred on enforcement officers by the Fourth Schedule but subject to such conditions or limitations, if any, as he may impose. - (6) Subsection (5) is without prejudice to any agreement made, or which may be made, on behalf of the Islands whereby the Islands undertake not to object to the exercise by any other state in relation to a Cayman ship of powers corresponding to those conferred by the Fourth Schedule. - (7) The powers conferred by the Fourth Schedule are not exercised in the territorial sea of a state other than the Islands without the authority of the Governor. - (8) The Governor shall not give his authority under subsection (7) unless the relevant state has consented to the exercise of those powers.
+- (4) In giving its authority pursuant to a request or authorisation from a Convention state, the Cabinet shall impose such conditions or limitations on the exercise of the powers as may be necessary to give effect to any conditions or limitations imposed by that state. - (5) The Cabinet may, either of its own motion or in response to a request from a Convention state, authorise that state to exercise, in relation to a Cayman ship, powers corresponding to those conferred on enforcement officers by Schedule 4 but subject to such conditions or limitations, if any, as it may impose. - (6) Subsection (5) is without prejudice to any agreement made, or which may be made, on behalf of the Islands whereby the Islands undertake not to object to the exercise by any other state in relation to a Cayman ship of powers corresponding to those conferred by Schedule 4. - (7) The powers conferred by Schedule 4 are not exercised in the territorial sea of a state other than the Islands without the authority of the Cabinet. - (8) The Cabinet shall not give its authority under subsection (7) unless the relevant state has consented to the exercise of those powers.